simolus3/drift/.github/ISSUE_TEMPLATE/bug_report_devtools_extension.md

 name: Bug report DevTools extension
 about: Create a report to help improve drift's DevTools extension
 title: ''
-labels: ['package-devtools', 'bug']
+labels: ['package-devtools']
 assignees: ''

 ---

 **Describe the bug**

 A clear and concise description of what the bug is, what behavior you saw.
+If this is a feature request, ignore delete this.

 **Expected behavior**